lookinguparts/Interlace/README.md

 see the coordinate space remapping example in ShpRings.vert.
 The shaders support an #include <funcs.vert> directive for sharing common blocks of code.

+Due to some complications with tinyfd and AppleScript on Mac OS the vertex shader extensions are .vtx for a vertex shader and .vti for files that will be included by vertex shaders.
+You probably want to set up IntelliJ IDEA to recognize these file extensions as GLSL files.
+You can do so by going to Settings -> Editor -> File Types and adding the extensions to the GLSL file type.

 Modular Audio/Visual Synthesis Guide
 ====================================